 The purpose of the Boy Scouts of America, incorporated on February 8, 1910, and chartered by Congress in 1916, is to provide an educational program for boys and young adults to build character, to train in the responsibilities of participating citizenship, and to develop personal fitness.

-Regular troop meetings are held on Tuesday nights, September through June, from 7:00 to 8:30 PM at the Faith Lutheran Field Pavilion, 37635 Dequindre Rd, Troy, MI 48083 (north side of the church)
+Regular troop meetings are held on Monday nights, September through June, from 7:00 to 8:30 PM at the Faith Lutheran Field Pavilion, 37635 Dequindre Rd, Troy, MI 48083 (north side of the church)

 Troop Committee meetings are held every 2 – 3 months, and as deemed necessary by the Committee Chairman or Scoutmaster.
 Meetings are typically held from 7:00 to 9:00 PM.
 Committee meetings are open to all adult leaders and parents/guardians of boys in the troop.

 Previous experience as a Cub Scout is NOT required.
 Youth membership is open to boys under 18 years of age and: